seatgeek/hashi-helper/README.md

-# This fork of `hashi-helper`

-This fork extends [seatgeek's `hashi-helper`](https://github.com/seatgeek/hashi-helper) by decrypting and parsing configuration files which have been encrypted (on disk) via [Keybase](https://keybase.io/).

-## New features
+# hashi-helper

+`hashi-helper` is a tool meant to enable Disaster Recovery and Configuration Management for Consul and Vault clusters, by exposing configuration via a simple to use and share `hcl` format.

-`hashi-helper` inspects each ingested HCL file for `-----BEGIN PGP MESSAGE-----`  and attempts to decrypt it (in memory only) with Keybase if possible.
-If decryption succeeds, it pushes the cleartext payload to Vault (or Consul) via the existing method. `hashi-helper` does not place any unencrypted content on disk.
-This workflow assumes Keybase was employed (separately) to encrypt the HCL files on disk.
+`hashi-helper` inspects each ingested `hcl` file for `-----BEGIN PGP MESSAGE-----`  and attempts to decrypt it (in memory only) with [Keybase](https://keybase.io/) if possible.
+If decryption succeeds, it pushes the cleartext payload to Vault (or Consul). `hashi-helper` does not place any unencrypted content on disk.
+This workflow assumes Keybase was employed (separately) to encrypt the `hcl` files on disk.
+Optionally, `hashi-helper` will warn if it encounters an _unencrypted_ `hcl` file.

-## To do

-- Enable generic PGP-encrypted file editing (extend `vault-profile-edit`).
-- Add optional warning for unencrypted HCL files.

-***

-# hashi-helper (original documentation)

-`hashi-helper` is a tool meant to enable Disaster Recovery and Configuration Management for Consul and Vault clusters, by exposing configuration via a simple to use and share hcl format.

 ## Requirements